variant-inc/react-native-variant-chat/README.md

 # react-native-variant-chat

 A React Native chat component for Variant apps.
-This component wraps a selected chat provider to provide a uniform experience across multiple consuming app.
+This component wraps a selected chat provider to create a uniform user experience across multiple consuming apps.
 The chat provider is currently Freshchat.
-This component may be upgraded in the future to adapt a newly selected chat provider (ideally withou changing the interface exposed by this component).
+This component may be upgraded in the future to adapt a newly selected chat provider (ideally without changing the interface exposed by this component).

 - [Installation](#installation)
 - [Integration Steps](#integration-steps)